O2A: One-shot Observational learning with Action vectors

 \section{Introduction}

-Learning new tasks has always been challenging for robotic systems, whether it is a simple mobile manipulator or a complex humanoid robot.
-Programming manually step by step is one of the earlier solutions to this problem, but this is labour intensive, requires specialist expertise and lacks autonomy.
+Learning new manipulation tasks has always been challenging for robotic systems, whether it is a simple mobile manipulator or a complex humanoid robot.
+Programming manually step by step \cite{finkel1975overview} is one of the earlier solutions to this problem.
+But this is labour intensive, requires specialist expertise and lacks autonomy.
 It is therefore not suitable for consumer robots and fully autonomous systems.
-Learning from Demonstrations (LfD)~\cite{atkeson1997robot} is a potential solution to this problem, requiring only demonstrations of the task to be learned.
-The robot will learn to perform the task by looking at the demonstration.

-Even though LfD has been studied widely for a long time, most previous work has stayed within the~\lq imitation learning paradigm\rq~\cite{argall2009survey}~\cite{duan2017one}~\cite{pathak2018zero} where demonstrations are made from an egocentric viewpoint, either visually or kinesthetically.
-This requires the inconvenience of on-person data collection and means the rich source of third-person demonstrations available on the internet cannot be used.
+Learning from Demonstrations (LfD)~\cite{atkeson1997robot} is a potential solution to this problem.
+It requires only demonstrations of the task for the robot to learn from.
+Even though LfD has been studied widely, most previous works have stayed within the~\lq Imitation Learning\rq\cite{duan2017one, pathak2018zero, peng2018deepmimic,argall2009survey} paradigm, where demonstrations are made from an egocentric perspective, either visually or kinesthetically.
+This requires the inconvenience of kinaesthetic guidance or teleoperation and also the rich source of third-person demonstrations available on the internet cannot be used.